yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/scaling-transactions.md

 {{% explore-setup-multi %}}

-You should have the setup ready with a running local three-node cluster and the YB Simulation Base Demo application running a read-write workload.
-Navigate to the application's UI at <http://localhost:8080/> to view the cluster's network diagram, Latency and Throughput charts for your workload.
+Follow the setup instructions to start a three-node cluster, connect the YB Simulation Base Demo application, and run a read-write workload.
+To verify that the application is running correctly, navigate to the application UI at <http://localhost:8080/> to view the cluster network diagram and Latency and Throughput charts for the running workload.

 ## Observe IOPS per node